8 Ways to Wear Pink in a Grown-Up Way

 6. COMBINE PINK AND BLACK, NAVY, OR GREY

 It may seem obvious, but toning down a pink piece with black, navy, or grey gives an ensemble an extra professional tone.
 If your office dress code is on the stricter side, combine our blush pink Loren Tote with a grey Joseph sweater and a navy pair of Modern Rarity chic trousers, and you're well within the limits of respectable, formal dress.

 A graphic, silk-screened pattern lends interest and polish to any ensemble, so it's only logical that adding a patterned skirt to a pink top would serve the same purpose.
 However, stereotypically whimsical prints aren't the best choice when it comes to pink pieces.
 Pink paired with polka dots can read a bit childish if you're not careful, and a rosy skirt with a floral top might be a bit too saccharine for the office if both are rendered in a bright palette.
 But this ensemble by stylist Giovanna Battaglia, is the right mix of pinks, a bold pattern and some kick-ass attitude!

 8. USE PINK AS AN ACCENT COLOUR WITH YOUR ACCESSORIES INSTEAD OF THE MAIN SHADE

 Instead of thinking of pink as the main event in your ensemble, try using it as a subtle accent to complement other shades.
+When shopping for a pastel bag, keep in mind that structure is key.
+Because the tones are so sweet, you want to find a sturdy, streamlined style to balance it out.
 If you're wearing your favourite boyfriend jeans and a blazer, add on a pair of blush pumps or our blush pink Mini Backpack.
 Running out the door to the office on a chillier day?
-Throw on a pink scarf.
-And a thin pink belt is a great accent for a neutral dress.
+Throw on a pink scar.
+A thin pink belt is a great accent for a neutral dress too.